Universal truth of operator statements via ideal membership: Applications

 \paragraph{Step 3: Applying Procedure~\ref{algo semantic consequence}}

 Since $\varphi$ is already a sentence in prenex normal form, we can immediately start with the Herbrandisation to remove the universal quantifier.
-In this process, we replace the variables $x,a,b$ by new constant symbols, which we denote for simplicity also by $x,a,b$.
-By a slight abuse of notation, we denote the thereby obtained formulas by $\varphi_\text{Id}^*, \varphi_\text{Reg}^*, \varphi_\text{Cancel}^*$ and $\varphi_\text{MP}$.
+In this process, we replace the variables $a,p,q$ by new constant symbols, which we denote for simplicity also by $a,p,q$.
 This yields the Herbrand normal form

 Then we consider an enumeration $\varphi_1,\varphi_2,\dots$ of the Herbrand expansion $H(\varphi^H)$ where

 and set $\psi_1 = \varphi_1$.